00fox/Ds2vJoy/README.md

 Order, add, delete, copy or edit (double click or menu)

 After the first time has passed, release and press repeatedly
-- If you specify the simultaneous press condition,
+- If you specify the simultaneous press condition, you can also enable repeated hits (of the D-pad keys or □ △ × ○ for example), only when another (L1 or R1 for example) is pressed
-- you can also enable repeated hits of the cross key and □ △ × ○,
+- If you enter an odd number for 'Release time', 0-19 milliseconds will be added, different each press
-- for example, only when L2 or R2 is pressed
+- If you enter an odd number for 'Press time', 0-19 milliseconds will be added, different each turn

 ![RapidFire Editing](Doc/7.png)